Google’s search business was deemed a monopoly. Now its ad business is on trial | KRDO

 By Brian Fung, CNN

+Google has not shied away from the fight.
+The US government has “gerrymandered” its way to a court case, the company responded on Monday, leading to “absurd results” that don’t reflect the modern realities of internet advertising.

+The government’s lawsuit “is like a time capsule, where if you break it open there would be a BlackBerry, an iPod and a Blockbuster Video card,” said Karen Dunn, Google’s high-powered outside attorney who delivered the company’s opening statement before racing out to prep Vice President Kamala Harris for her Tuesday debate with former President Donald Trump.

-(CNN) — Google was handed what may be its biggest court defeat in company history this summer when a federal judge deemed its flagship search engine an illegal monopoly, siding with state and federal officials.
+This month’s closely watched Google ad tech trial comes weeks after another federal court handed Google what may be its biggest court defeat in company history, when a federal judge sided with state and federal officials and ruled its flagship search engine an illegal monopoly.

-Now, the Justice Department is hoping for a twofer as it goes to trial against Google once more this week — this time, in a separate antitrust case that could potentially reform some of the most basic economics of running a website.

-The long-awaited showdown beginning Monday will see the US government and more than a dozen states challenging another major source of Google’s economic might: its massive advertising business.

 Google’s search engine may have been the killer app that made it a daily destination for millions of consumers, but it was the company’s advertising technology that helped Google monetize much of the rest of the web — and Google took illegal steps to thwart competition in that space, according to the states and DOJ.

-From gobbling up ad-tech rivals through anticompetitive mergers to bullying businesses into using Google’s ad products, to controlling key businesses in each part of the advertising supply chain, the governments say, Google drove up prices for advertisers and choked off revenue for websites.
+From gobbling up ad-tech rivals through anticompetitive mergers to bullying businesses into using Google’s ad products, to controlling key businesses in each part of the ad-tech stack, the governments say, Google drove up prices for advertisers and choked off revenue for websites.

+Tim Wolfe, a revenue executive at the media company Gannett and DOJ’s first witness, told the court that of the $15 million in fees that the publisher of USA Today pays to ad-tech companies every year, about $10 million, or two-thirds, goes to Google.

+For better or for worse, he said, publishers are dependent on Google’s advertising tools, have no good alternatives to it and that it would be “a heavy lift” to try to switch away.

 The complaint even names the US Army as one of the advertisers allegedly harmed by Google’s practices.
 The US government has spent $100 million since 2019 on buying internet ads, according to the lawsuit.

+“One monopoly is bad enough, but a trifecta of monopolies is what we have here,” said Wood, the DOJ attorney, referring to Google’s publisher ad server business, its advertising exchange AdX, and its advertiser ad network.
+In each line of business, Wood said, Google has at least half, and by some measures as much as 91%, of the market.
+“The rules are set such that all roads lead back to Google,” Wood added.

-Authorities have called for Google’s alleged ad-tech monopoly – which is distinct from Google’s search or search ads business – to be broken up.
+Authorities have called for that group of businesses within Google — which is distinct from Google’s search or search ads business — to be broken up.

 Google has described the online advertising industry as vibrant and competitive, calling the government suit filed last year a misguided attempt to pick winners and losers.

 In its court filings, Google has argued the DOJ suit focuses too narrowly on website advertising.
-Google competes against hundreds of companies that offer their own ad exchanges or ad tech tools, including Amazon, Meta, Microsoft and TikTok to name a few, according to its filings.
-Advertisers can choose whether to use Google’s tools, or rival tools, or even divert ad spend away from websites and to other formats and platforms that don’t involve Google’s ad tech, such as on Instagram or Netflix.
+On Monday, Google accused DOJ of overstating the company’s marketshare based on excluding rivals such as Amazon, Meta, Microsoft and TikTok.
+Advertisers can choose whether to use Google’s tools, or rival tools, or even divert ad spend away from websites and to other formats and platforms that don’t involve Google’s ad tech, such as on Instagram or Netflix, Google has said.

+Factoring in those other sources of competition drops Google’s share of the ad exchange market from 34% to 17%, said Dunn, Google’s attorney.
+And if Google is broken up, she warned, it will only benefit other Big Tech giants.

 “As apps become more important to digital content providers,” Google wrote in a pre-trial filing, “the amount of inventory they sell through apps, and ad tech spending to manage that inventory, increases.”

-Both sides will make opening statements Monday before District Judge Leonie Brinkema of the US District Court for the Eastern District of Virginia.
+Both sides gave opening statements on a clear, sunny day at the US District Court for the Eastern District of Virginia.
+Sitting on the dais was Brinkema, who listened quietly except to ask a rare follow-up question or to hurry things along.
 A Clinton appointee, Brinkema is a former Justice Department attorney who, as a judge, has also presided over numerous terrorism- and immigration-related cases.

+During the Google case, Brinkema has made clear her preference for efficiency.
+When the Justice Department asked for a 10-week trial, she pushed for six.
+And on Monday, when a Google attorney kept trying to ask the same question of a witness two different ways, she interjected: “I’m going to sustain the objection before I even hear it.
+Let’s move it along.”

 That arrangement has harmed publishers and advertisers to the tune of hundreds of millions of dollars in extra fees since 2019, according to estimates in a pre-trial filing by DOJ.